donaldi/griod/README.md

 ## Production

 The production environment does not use Docker, instead running directly on the server.
 PHP 8.3 and a recent version MariaDB or MySQL are required.

+Note that for the Stòrlann installation, the files are stored in `[dealanroot]/griod/` and the generated html is in `[dealanroot]/griod/public`.

+The server has a cron job set up to run the update script every 5 minutes.
+This will need to be updated if the directory structure is ever changed.

+The WP installation uses a plugin to embed the html from the generated file.

 ### Files